Structural Alterations to Property

 - building a conservatory

-As well as getting our permission you may also need to get building control approval and planning permission from us.
+As well as getting our permission, you may also need to get building control approval and planning permission from us.
 You will be responsible for applying for planning permission or any building regulation approval that may be needed.

 You will need to state exactly what you want to do and include a drawing or a plan.

-From time to time we will need to carry out major work to the building or estate, which includes your flat or maisonette.
+From time to time we will need to carry out major work to the building or estate, which includes your home.

-As a leaseholder you are, in most cases, legally obliged to contribute towards the cost of this work.
-As a local authority landlord we are required by law to recover appropriate contributions from you.
+As a leaseholder you will need to contribute towards the cost of this work.
+As your landlord, we are required by law to recover appropriate contributions from you.
 We will write and inform you of any work due to take place and what costs will be involved.